CareSouth Carolina to host annual Fall Festival

-There will be plenty of candy for the kids, as well, as part of the “trunk-or-treat” festivities.

-The fun starts at 10 a.m. and goes through noon, all on the lawn and in the parking lot of CareSouth Carolina’s Hartsville Medical Center.
+The fun starts at 10 a.m. and goes through 12 p.m., all on the lawn and in the parking lot of CareSouth Carolina’s Hartsville Medical Center.

-In the case of rain, the Fall Festival will be held at the T.B.
-Thomas Sports Center (701 West Washington Street).

 CareSouth Carolina’s mission is to provide affordable and quality health care to everyone, regardless of their situation or circumstances.